AlexJakeman/project-3/README.md

 - Follow the steps outlined in Stories 4, 5, and 6.

 Testing Responsiveness:
-- Expected Result: Page layout remains responsive.
+- Expected Result: Page layout remains responsive depending on what kind or size of device you're using.
 - Actual Result: Confirmed, page layout is responsive.

-Check External Links:
+Check External socials Links:
-- Expected Result: External links open in new tabs.
+- Expected Result: External socials links open in new tabs.
-- Actual Result: Confirmed, links open in new tabs.
+- Actual Result: Confirmed, socials links open in new tabs.

 Testing Scripts:
 - Expected Result: JavaScript functions without errors.